Manage Image Presets managing-image-presets

 • Select Perceptual to compress the total gamut from one color space into another color space when one or more colors in the original image is out of the gamut of the destination color space.

 • Select Relative Colorimetric when a color in the current color space is out of gamut in the target color space.
-And, you want to map it to the closest possible color within the gamut of the target color space without affecting any other colors.
+And you want to map it to the closest target color gamut without altering other colors.

 • Select Saturation if you want to reproduce the original image color saturation when converting into the target color space.